Overview

 Layout elements vertically and add space between them.

-Differences with a stock vertical flex:
+Differences with a stock flex:

-- It adds a
+- It sets a

-gap(16px by default).
+gap(16px by default)

 justify: elements sit at the top by default (flex-start)align: elements fill the stack horizontally by default (stretch)